buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 <h2 id="prerequisites">Prerequisites</h2>

-This course will take about **2 months**{:.text-underline} to complete and will contain readings and lectures in college-level, American English.
+This course will take about **2 months** to complete and will contain readings and lectures in college-level, American English.
 To peruse the material in advance, see [the bibliography](/tags/buddhism).

 Note: This course is geared towards complete beginners.